 5. “Everything Is Okay”

-This helps to make it clear to the narcissist that this will pass and they are ok or going to be ok.
-Given that narcissists have no self-awareness, it’s likely they cannot reconcile high conflict or intense emotions.
-Saying things will be ok gives them the reassurance and/or validation they don’t know they need.
+This helps to make it clear to the narcissist that this will pass and they are going to be okay.
+Given narcissists have no self-awareness, it’s likely they cannot reconcile high conflict or intense emotions.
+Saying things will be okay gives them the reassurance and/or validation they don’t know they need.

 6. “We Both Have a Right to Our Own Opinions”